 The most practical change is the tracking of invasive species moving into water bodies something that couldn’t happen in the past.

 The only way through which researchers can monitor the changes, track the local effects of climate change, and assess their potential risks of these changes to the local ecosystems, is by keeping all the vital records.
 For example, localized aerial photographs are used to highlight the increase of invasive species and the die-off of certain vegetation species.

 Aerial photography has its use in natural change studies such as soil and geology variations over time.
 It is these underlying changes that often lead to disasters e.g. Landslides.

 Even though aerial surveys do not find much use among geologists compared to archaeology, they have their benefits in monitoring changes to the landscape.
 They can also be used to predict future landscape changes.

 For instance, low or higher-than-normal annual rainfall can have far-reaching consequences.
-This is the reason as to why geologists find aerial photography vital in their studies.
+This is the reason why geologists find aerial photography vital in their studies.